research loops and self-improvement.

 This first batch of experiments serves to stress-test the research loop hands-on and validate the experimental infrastructure ahead of future work.
 Concretely, I address the following research question using the research loop codebase and harness I developed:

-Research Question: can an AI agent run a small research loop reliably?
+Research Question: Can an AI agent run a small research loop reliably?
 Can it make real progress?

 Takeaway 1.
 Yes, some agents outperform random search, suggesting the loop has genuine research value.